ElektraInitiative/PermaplanT/doc/usecases/layers/infrastructure_layer.md

   The user has opened the app and has selected the infrastructure layer.
 - **Main success scenario:**
   The user successfully adds, edits, moves and deletes infrastructure elements in the infrastructure layer.
+  Infrastructure elements are, e.g.:
+  - outlets
+  - wifi spots
+  - taps
+  - water storage tanks
+  - irrigation systems
+  For placement:
-  This includes positioning the elements in the appropriate locations and adjusting their properties as needed.
+  - positioning the elements in the appropriate locations
+  - adjusting their properties
+  as needed.
 - **Alternative scenario:**
   The user accidentally adds or edits an infrastructure element in the wrong location and uses the app's undo function to correct the mistake.
 - **Error scenario:**